 1.Note that steps described here may vary among different software publishers.

-2.By default, Mac OS X only allows users to install apps from verified sources.
-You may want to change this settings by going to System Preferences > Security & Privacy > General tab > select Anywhere under the section named Allow apps downloaded from:.
+2.By default, macOS or Mac OS X only allows users to install apps from verified sources.
+You can change this setting by going to System Preferences > Security & Privacy > General tab > select Anywhere under the section named Allow apps downloaded from:.

 3.After you find an app, download it on your Mac.
 After downloading, it must be un-packaged.
-Usually app developers package their software in two ways: Zip files or Disk images (dmg files).
+Usually, app developers package their software in two ways: Zip files or Disk images (dmg files).
 Simply, double click to open.
 If it is a dmg file, by double clicking, you “mount” the disk image into the machine.
 Now it will appear as another device under Devices in the Finder.
-Once you install the app, you can uninstall the .dmg file by clicking the eject button in the Finder and you may also delete the downloaded .dmg file.
+Once you install the app, you can uninstall the .dmg file by clicking the eject button in the Finder, and you may also delete the downloaded .dmg file.

 4.You may copy the app to your Applications folder by dragging it to the Applications folder.
-You may add the app to the Dock by dragging its icon to Dock, if you like that.
+You may add the app to the Dock by dragging its icon to Dock if you like that.

 How to remove Apps downloaded from the web

 First, drag the app or folder of programs that you want to uninstall to the Trash.
-Also note there may be some (preferences, support etc) files left on the hard drive.
-You may want to remove them also.To do this, search for files with the program’s name or developer’s name in the “~/Library/Preferences/” (user’s library); and “/Library/Preferences/” (system-wide), and the “~/Library/Application Support/” and “/Library/Application Support/” folders; them move any files you find to the Trash.
+Also note there may be some (preferences, support, etc.remove .) files left on the hard drive.
+You may want to remove them also.To do this, search for files with the program’s name or developer’s name in the “~/Library/Preferences/” (user’s library); and “/Library/Preferences/” (system-wide), and the “~/Library/Application Support/” and “/Library/Application Support/” folders; then move any files you find to the Trash.